Setting Up and Using the KDS

-To customize when your chits turn yellow and then red, enter a new minute mark in the appropriate field.
+To customize when your order tickets turn yellow and then red, enter a new minute mark in the appropriate field.

-By default new chits are available from the right side.
-If you wish chits to appear from the left side, tap From Left Side.
+By default, new order tickets are available from the right side.
+If you wish order tickets to appear from the left side, tap From Left Side.

-By default each item has an associated seat number on the chit.
+By default, each item has an associated seat number on the order ticket.
 If you wish to suppress the seat number display, slide this setting to the non-green position.

 Enable Cooking Time Indicator

-If you disable this setting, tapping a chit item will immediately mark it as “put up”.
+If you disable this setting, tapping an order ticket item will immediately mark it as “put up”.

-Tap if you wish to clear all chits on the KDS display.
-Tap if you’ve been using the Sample Chits for practice.
+Tap if you wish to clear all order tickets on the KDS display.
+Tap if you’ve been using the sample tickets for practice.

-Tap Done to save your changes and return to the chit display.
+Tap Done to save your changes and return to the ticket display.